 If you’re planning on going away from home and can’t take your pooch with you, then you’re usually looking at a few options.
 You can either put your dog into a boarding home for the duration, or choose to have someone stay at (or visit) your home and look after your pets.
-Both of these are tried and true methods, and the one you pick can be reliant on what your dog is like around other people, and strange dogs.
+Both of these are tried and true methods.
+The one you pick can be reliant on what your dog is like around other people, and strange dogs.

-When your beginning to think about going away on holidays, the question of what to do with the family dog (and other pets) is probably your first thought.
-If you’re flying to a destination then taking them with you is probably out of reach, especially if you’re travelling overseas; getting the dog there is not really a problem, but for the return, you may be facing up to six (6) months of quarantining for your pet!
+When your beginning to think about going away on holidays.
+The question of what to do with the family dog (and other pets) is probably your first thought.
+If you’re flying to a destination then taking them with you is probably out of reach.
+Especially if you’re travelling overseas.
+Getting the dog there is not really a problem.
+However, for the return, you may be facing up to six (6) months of quarantining for your pet!

 In some cases, people simply do not travel when they have a pet because they do not know which is the best option; or that they have any options at all!
 With the rise of the gig-economy in Australia, we are seeing a resurgence of cheap and affordable home sitting options.
-People are looking for an extra way to earn a few dollars, especially with general labour jobs, such as pet minding and dog sitting.
+People are looking for an extra way to earn a few dollars, especially with general labour jobs, such as house and pet minding and dog sitting.
 If you’re going away even for a short trip, having someone stay at your home and look after it, and your pets is an excellent option.
-In this article, we’ll uncover what is good, or bad, about boarding kennels, and show that home pet sitting can be a great option for the health and wellbeing of your pets.
+In this article, we’ll uncover what is good, or bad, about boarding kennels.
+We’ll also look at home pet sitting can be a great option for the health and wellbeing of your pets.

 About dog boarding and sitting

-The main difference between dog boarding and sitting is that one is where your dog goes to a location and gets to stay with other dogs and looked after by a professional team of dog behaviourists, and the other is that your dog gets to stay at home where they may feel more comfortable and relaxed.
+The main difference between dog boarding and sitting is that one is where your dog goes to a location and gets to stay with other dogs.
+It’s also looked after by a professional team of dog behaviourists.
+The other is that your dog gets to stay at home where they may feel more comfortable and relaxed.

-House sitting requires a person to either stay at your home, or visit according to a schedule that you set.
+House sitting requires a person to either stay at your home or visit according to a schedule that you set.
 With home sitting your pet lives in the environment that it is familiar with.
-For the best results it is recommended that you invite the person looking after your animals to come around a few times so your pets get used to them, and are not confused when this stranger starts showing up!
-Before settling on the sitter you’re going to employ check if they have any references; this can help you work out if they are going to be the right fit for you and your dog’s needs.
+It is recommended that you invite the person looking after your animals to come around a few times so your pets get used to them.
+This way they are not confused when this stranger starts showing up!
+Before settling on the sitter you’re going to employ check if they have any references.
+This can help you work out if they are going to be the right fit for you and your dog’s needs.

 What is good about pet boarding?

 There are many benefits to using a boarding kennel to look after your dogs.
 However, its often the cost that is the main factor that stops people from using them as a long term solution.
-If you’re going away for longer than the weekend, then it may be best for you and your dog to arrange for a pet sitter to drop in (or stay to look after the house) and take care of pooch business!
+If you’re going away for longer than the weekend, it may be best for you and your dog to arrange for a pet sitter to stay to look after the house and take care of pooch business!

 For short term stays, your dog going to a boarding kennel can be great for a quick escape and break from the usual.
 Just like us, they may get great benefits out of staying in one for a couple of days.
 Just a short stay to hang out with some other dogs and to get a hundred and ten per cent attention may be just the thing to reinvigorate and entertain your furry friends.